waynehoggett/AzureHackathons/2 - DevOps with GitHub/Challenges/1.6/readme.md

       <details>
       <summary>💡 Tips and Tricks</summary>
       <ul>
+      <li>Search the GitHub Actions Marketplace for <code>Azure WebApp</code>.
+You can use the <a href="https://github.com/marketplace/actions/azure-webapp#sample-workflow-to-build-and-deploy-a-nodejs-app-to-containerized-webapp-using-publish-profile">GitHub Action for deploying to Azure Web App</a></li>
       <li><a href="https://learn.microsoft.com/en-us/azure/app-service/deploy-container-github-action?tabs=service-principal#deploy-to-an-app-service-container">Deploy to an App Service container</a>
       </li>
       <li><a href="https://github.com/marketplace/actions/azure-webapp">GitHub Action for deploying to Azure Web App</a></li>